Herodotus: Author and orator

 Herodotus would have made his researches known to the larger world through oral recitations to a public crowd.
-John Marincola writes in his introduction to the Penguin edition of the Histories that there are certain identifiable pieces in the early books of Herodotus' work which could be labeled as "performance pieces".
+John Marincola writes in his introduction to the Penguin edition of the Histories that there are certain identifiable pieces in the early books of Herodotus's work which could be labeled as "performance pieces".
 These portions of the research seem independent and "almost detachable", so that they might have been set aside by the author for the purposes of an oral performance.
 The intellectual matrix of the 5th century, Marincola suggests, comprised many oral performances in which philosophers would dramatically recite such detachable pieces of their work.
 The idea was to criticize previous arguments on a topic and emphatically and enthusiastically insert their own in order to win over the audience.